GHkrishna/nullshot-openmaintainer/README.md

 ```

 ## Run AI maintainer:
 TBH, not sure about this.
-Why would we need this file if the reviews are automated.
-Maybe we can have a trigger here
+Why would we need this file if the reviews are automated?
+Maybe we can have a trigger here.
+Dunno yet
 ```bash
 node scripts/review_pr.js
 ```